-Goals for 2015
+Goals for 2017

 - Continue to maintain the highest level of service possible to those we protect.
-This will be accomplished through positive customer service, strong public education, training and remaining vigilant to our mission, core values and focus. - Remain fiscally responsible with budget planning for FY 15-16, this will be accomplished with active budget planning and implementation of a balanced budget and remain within the constraints of the budget. - Continue to find ways to maintain service on a limited budget - Actively pursue any and all available grants to help supplement the budget. - Continue to improve the overall operation function of the Department. - Allocate funds to replace carpet with new flooring (wood laminate) in all hallways throughout the firehouse. - Replace light fixtures throughout the firehouse (no longer made) - Install "heat tape" to the roof to help combat ice buildup during winter months. - Re-plumb apparatus bay heating system to allow for venting horizontally instead of vertically. - Purchase a "4 gas" detection monitor. - Continue to work on a long term operational philosophy, which will include new capital purchases including but not limited to apparatus, turnout gear, station maintenance, etc. - Maintain an open and honest communication line with the staff, Board and those we serve.
+This will be accomplished through positive customer service, strong public education, training and remaining vigilant to our mission, core values and focus. - Remain fiscally responsible with budget planning for FY 17-18, this will be accomplished with active budget planning and implementation of a balanced budget and remain within the constraints of the budget. - Continue to find ways to maintain service on a limited budget - Actively pursue any and all available grants to help supplement the budget. - Continue to improve the overall operation function of the Department. - Continue to replace light fixtures throughout the firehouse (no longer made) - ❖ Install "heat tape" to the roof to help combat ice buildup during winter months. - Re-plumb apparatus bay heating system to allow for venting horizontally instead of vertically. - ❖ Continue to supply emergency services at Thunderbird Raceway for 2017 season. - Anticipate hiring of up to 4 new employees. - Continue to work on a long term operational philosophy, which will include new capital purchases including but not limited to apparatus, turnout gear, station maintenance, etc. - ❖ Maintain an open and honest communication line with the staff, Board and those we serve.